SiddhiKhairee/slackpoint-v4/README.md

 * Edit an existing task
 * Get a daily summary delivered to you.
 Or view it when you want!
 * Ask for help

-With the addition of v3, SlackPoint can also:

 * Create a player character
 * Allocate task points to strengthen your character

+With the addition of v4, Slackpoint can:

+* Adopt a fun pet raising system to gamify all the tasks
+* Implement pomodoro timer
+* Allows assigning of tasks while creating a new task
+* Allows reassigning of tasks while editing a task

-Let's go over these one by one...
+Let's go over some of these

 #### **1. Create new task:**